Appointment by phone

 Possible changes to the appointment must be made at least 12 hours before the booked appointment by calling the Pikkujätti appointment number +358 10 380 8000.

 Please remember to check your contact information and update your phone number, if necessary, in our PikkuTiedot service to ensure that the doctor can reach you.
-We recommend that new customers book an appointment through our phone service.

 You can apply for the Kela reimbursement for the appointment by phone.